akashnith/awesome-materials-science-books/README.md

 A curated list of essential books in **Materials Science**, with a focus on **Semiconductors**, **Magnetism**, **Multiferroics**, **Quantum Mechanics**, and **Device Physics**.
 Ideal for undergraduates, graduates, and researchers building a strong theoretical and practical foundation.

-> 🧠 Curated by Akash — Materials Science, IISc Bangalore
+>  by Akash — Materials Science, IISc Bangalore

 ---
 ## **Basics of Materials Science and dive into electronic and magnetic materials**